This article continues a series on getting a home loan. Read Part One: How to Get Pre-Approved.

-What must be done to get a loan fully approved?
-Following pre-approval, your loan representative will instruct you to provide the required supporting documents.
-The loan representative will then submit your loan application, along with the documents, to the underwriter.
+There is a lot to know about how to get a home loan, including what must be done to get loan approval.
+Following mortgage pre-approval, your loan representative will instruct you to provide the required supporting documents.
+The loan representative will then submit your mortgage prequalification application, along with the documents, to the underwriter.
 Soon thereafter, the underwriter will return one of four possible decisions about your application: approval, approved with conditions, suspended (more documentation required before a decision can be rendered), or denied.

 Each phase of the loan application process involves a number of steps the loan officer and borrower have to execute carefully in order to ensure that the borrowers get the best loan available and their purchase comes to a smooth and efficient close.
 Consider the following example of what can go wrong.

 Potential homeowner Elizabeth received loan approval and the lender sent loan documents to the closing agent.
 Elizabeth signed them and put her down payment into escrow, and was expecting the loan to fund, but the lender refused to fund the loan, stating that she had not satisfied certain conditions.
 She hadn’t seen the lender’s specific closing instructions, a sheet that tells the closing agent what they must do to complete the transaction.
 Most of these items are perfunctory but a loan representative’s foremost job at this point is to assure that someone is taking care of each of these items.

 In this instance, the closing agent did not bring these instructions to the attention of the borrower at the time documents were signed, and it sounded as if the loan representative stopped doing their job.
 While common sense would tell you that it was in their best interest to get your loan funded, it is still your loan and your responsibility to assure success.